What is SWOT Analysis?

 A SWOT analysis is a method used to determine and define your Strengths, Weaknesses, Opportunities, and Threats – SWOT.

 SWOT analyses are applicable to an entire company or organization, or individual projects within a single functional section.
-Most commonly, SWOT analyses are used at the company level to determine how closely a firm is aligned with its growth trajectories and meets success benchmarks, but they can also be used to ascertain how well a particular project – for example, an online advertising campaign – is performing against initial projections.
+Most commonly, SWOT analysis are used at the company level to determine how closely a firm is aligned with its growth trajectories and meets success benchmarks, but they can also be used to ascertain how well a particular project – for example, an online advertising campaign – is performing against initial projections.

 A SWOT analysis is a grouping of your company's strengths, weaknesses, opportunities, and threats.

 The primary goal or aim of a SWOT analysis is to help organizations develop a full understanding of all the factors involved in making a business decision.